marukawa3395/marukawa3395/README.md

 ## Hi there 👋

+This repository just to verify its my github account with my discod username is marukawa3395

+Thank you

 <!--
 **marukawa3395/marukawa3395** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.